sgalashyn/DaisyDiff.cfc/README.md

 Modern CFML wrapper for [DaisyDiff](http://code.google.com/p/daisydiff/) Java library.

+Please see the library project page for the CSS and images for styling the output.

 ## Requirements

 Library uses modern CFScript syntax, so it requires at least Adobe ColdFusion 9 or Railo 3.2 engine to work.